kbtang28/tang-etal_inprep/README.md

 ## Dependencies

 This code is based on Julia 1.10.0.
-Relecant dependencies are in the `Project.toml` and `Manifest.toml` files.
+Relevant dependencies are in the `Project.toml` and `Manifest.toml` files.
 (The `Manifest.toml` file specifies the particular versions; this file should be kept as-is for perfect reproducibility but may need to be deleted and rebuilt with `Pkg.instantiate()` for different Julia versions.)

 ## Reproduction